HOLIDAY ZERO WASTE GUIDE

 - Compost uneaten food that is spoiled.

 Use reusable plates, bowls, cups, cutlery, & cloth napkins.
-Check the Reuse Center if you need more.
-Buy drinks in bulk rather than individual serving sizes.
+Check your local thrift store if you need more.
+Buy drinks in bulk rather than individual servings.

 Zero Waste Decorations